serilog-contrib/serilog-sinks-notepad/README.md

     .WriteTo.Notepad(new RenderedCompactJsonFormatter())
 ```

-Output theming is not available when custom formatters are used.

 ### XML `<appSettings>` configuration

 To use the Notepad sink with the [Serilog.Settings.AppSettings](https://github.com/serilog/serilog-settings-appsettings) package, first install that package if you haven't already done so: